CLASSIFIED DOSSIER: EYES ONLY

 Define the "North Star" Vision: Through a series of workshops with key stakeholders, define and articulate the long-term vision for the procurement function.
 This vision statement will become the guiding principle for all subsequent decisions.

 Launch Data Governance: Initiate a project to cleanse, standardise, and centralise critical procurement data, starting with supplier master data and spend data.
 Appoint data stewards and define clear governance policies.
+This ensures the integrity of the intelligence used for all subsequent phases.

-Deliverables & Metrics: A signed project charter with executive endorsement; a detailed digital maturity assessment report; a formally documented "North Star" vision statement and business case; a data governance framework document; and the formation of the transformation steering committee.
+Deliverables & Metrics: A signed project charter with executive endorsement; a detailed digital maturity assessment report; a formally documented "North Star" vision statement and business case; a data governance framework document; and the formation of the transformation steering committee..

 Phase 2: Visibility & Control (Months 6-18) - "The First Takedown"

-Objectives: To gain visibility into enterprise-wide spend, standardise core sourcing and contracting processes, establish a single source of truth for procurement data, and pilot a proactive risk monitoring capability.
+Objectives: To gain unassailable visibility into enterprise-wide spend, standardise core sourcing and contracting processes, establish a single source of truth for procurement data, and pilot a proactive risk monitoring capability.

 Core Activities:

 Implement Spend Analytics: Deploy a spend analytics solution to consolidate, cleanse, and classify spend data from all source systems.
 This will provide, for the first time, a complete and accurate view of what the organisation is buying and from whom.
+This is the core intelligence—you cannot fight the crime until you know the victim's full financials.

 Deploy Core Source-to-Contract (S2C) Platform: Implement the sourcing and contract lifecycle management (CLM) modules of a core S2P platform.
 This involves migrating all existing contracts into a central, searchable digital repository and standardising the process for all new sourcing events and contract approvals.
+The contract register is the ultimate source of truth; digitizing it secures your future liability.

 Develop Risk Dashboard V1: Create an initial supplier risk dashboard.
 This prototype can integrate data from financial risk providers and internal supplier performance metrics to provide a consolidated view of risk across the top strategic suppliers.
+This introduces the proactive element necessary for environments like Public Transport and Defence.

 Deliverables & Metrics: Documented case studies from successful pilot projects demonstrating ROI; a live spend analytics platform with >90% of addressable spend classified; a live, centralised CLM repository; a V1 supplier risk dashboard; and metrics showing an increase in spend under management and a reduction in sourcing cycle time.